ntustison/ANTsXMouseBrainMapping/Manuscript/results.md

 Labeled annotations are available as part of the original DevCCF and reside in the space of each developmental template which range in resolution from
 $31.5-50 \mu$m.
-Across all atlases, the total number of labels exceeded 2500 without taken into account per hemispherical enumeration.
-From this set of labels, there were a common set of 24 labels (12 per hemisphere) across all atlases that were used for optimization and evaluation.
+Across all atlases, the total number of labeled regions exceeds 2500.
+From these labels, a common set of 26 labels (13 per hemisphere) across all atlases were used for optimization and evaluation.
 These regions are illustrated for the P4 and P14 stages in Figure \ref{fig:simplifiedannotations}.

-Prior to velocity field optimization, the data was rigidly transformed to a common space.
-Using the centroids for the common label set of each CCFDev atlas, the ANTsPy ``ants.fit_transform_to_paired_points(...)`` function was used to warp each atlas to the space of the P56 atlas and then downsampled to $50
-\mu$m isotropic resolution.
-In order to determine the common point sets across stages, the multi-metric capabilities of ``ants.registration(...)`` were used.
-Instead of performing intensity-based pairwise registration directly on these multi-label images, each label was used to construct a separate fixed and moving image pair resulting in a multi-metric registration optimization scenario involving 24 binary image pairs (each label weighted equally) for optimizing correspondence between neighboring atlases using the mean squares metric and the SyN transform.
+Prior to velocity field optimization, all data were rigidly transformed to a common space.
+Using the centroids for the common label set of each DevCCF atlas, each atlas was rigidly aligned to the space of the P56 atlas In order to determine the landmark correspondence across DevCCF stages, the multi-metric capabilities of ``ants.registration(...)`` were used.
+Instead of performing intensity-based pairwise registration directly on these multi-label images, each label was used to construct a separate fixed and moving image pair resulting in a multi-metric registration optimization scenario involving 24 binary image pairs (each label weighted equally) for optimizing diffeomorphic correspondence between neighboring time point atlases using the mean squares metric and the symmetric normalization transform.

-To provide the common point sets across all seven developmental atlases, the label boundaries and whole regions were sampled in the P56 atlas and then propagated to each atlas using the transformations derived from the pairwise registrations.
-Based on previous experience as both the developers of users of these tools, we selected a sampling rate of 10\% for the contour points and 1\% for the regional points for a total number of points being per atlas being
+To generate the set of common point sets across all seven developmental atlases, the label boundaries and whole regions were sampled in the P56 atlas and then propagated to each atlas using the transformations derived from the pairwise registrations.
+We selected a sampling rate of 10\% for the contour points and 1\% for the regional points for a total number of points being per atlas being
 $173303$ ($N_{contour} = 98151$ and $N_{region}=75152$).
-Boundary points were
+Regional boundary
-weighted twice as those of regional points for the B-spline data approximation optimization.
+points were weighted twice as those of regional points during optimization.

 ### Optimization {-}